acanimal/acanimal.github.io/about.md

 He is a firm believer of agile methodologies (and much more about common sense).
 There is no ring to rule them all, every place needs to forge its own master ring.

-He is mainly experienced in the Java and JavaScript ecosystems (Spring, Hibernate, JPA, NodeJS, jQuery, Dojo, AngularJS, ...and a myriad of libraries) but also has some knowledge about other programming languages in addition to systems administration.
+He is mainly experienced in the Java and JavaScript ecosystems (Spring, Hibernate, JPA, NodeJS, Express, React, Redux, ...) but also has some knowledge about other programming languages in addition to devops.

 This is what he says: